ECOVIS London Foundation

 ELF fundraising initiatives include the Gala Dinner: The partners and the company facilitate this biennial event in support of the Ecovis London Foundation.
 This event enables supporters, clients and sponsors to come together to raise funds for ELF and donate to our charitable causes.

-Our Friends in Ecovis Germany have also funded a three-year Thames Reach project supporting 18-25 year olds.
+Our Ecovis and Friends in Ecovis Germany have also funded a three-year Thames Reach project supporting 18-25 year olds.

-ELF 2017/18 Annual Report highlights the great work and activities that ELF does on behalf of others less fortunate in the community.
-If you would like to read more, please click on the Charity Commission website.
+ELF Annual Reports highlight the great work and activities that ELF does on behalf of others less fortunate in the community.
+If you would like to read more, please click on our 2017/18, 2019 and 2020 Annual reports.

 For more information, please contact: